absognety/Interview-Process-Coding-Questions/RelianceJIO/README.md

+# First round:
-# Hackerrarth Test with some data science questions (Objective) along with 2 coding questions
+## Hackerrarth Test with some data science questions (Objective) along with 2 coding question